Night Tour: $70

 Plantation Trail: $90

 Another great birding spot that begins right by the entrance to the Canopy Tower!
 The trail is an old graded dirt road that passes through a mature forest for about four miles.
 The road follows a small creek, Rio Chico Masambi.
-In most places the forest is clear of undergrowth, which makes it especially suited for observing shy, interior forest birds, such as tinamous and leaftossers.
-Golden-crowned Spadebills are regular around the creek, and White-breasted Wood-Wrens are very easy to find.
-When visiting Plantation Road you also have a good chance to find an army ant swarm and many of the birds that feed opportunistically as they follow the swarm, including Spotted, Bicolored and Ocellated antbirds, Gray-headed Tanagers, and Plain-brown, Northern Barred and (if you’re lucky) Ruddy woodcreepers.
+In most places the forest is clear of undergrowth, which makes it especially suited for observing shy birds of the forest interior, such as tinamous and leaftossers.
+Golden-crowned Spadebills are regular around the creek, and White-breasted Wood-Wrens are easy to find.
+When visiting Plantation Road you also have a good chance to find an army ant swarm and many of the birds that feed opportunistically as they follow the swarm, including Spotted, Bicolored and Ocellated antbirds, Gray-headed Tanagers, and Plain-brown, Northern Barred and (if you’re lucky) Ruddy Woodcreepers.
 And if you’re really lucky you may even find a Hook-billed Kite.
 You can spend the whole day birding here and still not reach the end of the trail.